mercurius-js/mercurius/docs/loaders.md

 A loader is an utility to avoid the 1 + N query problem of GraphQL.
 Each defined loader will register a resolver that coalesces each of the request and combines them into a single, bulk query.
-Morever, it can also cache the results, so that other parts of the GraphQL do not have to fetch the same data.
+Moreover, it can also cache the results, so that other parts of the GraphQL do not have to fetch the same data.